dpacassi/UltimateDrupalReference/README.md

 This repository exists to reduce that noise.

-It is a curated, opinionated reference for people who want to get productive with Drupal faster — especially developers and site builders who want a practical map of the ecosystem, not just a giant archive of links.
+It is a curated, practical reference for people who want to get productive with Drupal faster — especially developers and site builders who want a practical map of the ecosystem, not just a giant archive of links.

 If this README helps you avoid a dead end, onboard faster, or make a better architectural decision, please **star the repository**.
 That helps more people discover it and signals that keeping it updated is worth the effort.